Linear superposition as a core theorem of quantum empiricism: State space

 Manipulating the numbers becomes independent of symbols $\bet\alpha$.
 The way to formalize this is to think of generic states $\frak a\,\bet\Psi\in\itsf{H}$ as the `solid characters'

-\ie, as the $\ket\Xi$"=elements of a new set $\bbH$, which is equipped with the $\oper[-1]{\frak p}$"=replication images represented by the $\frak p$"=family ($\frak p\in\bbC$) of maps
+\ie, as the $\ket\Xi$"=elements of a new set $\bbH$, which is equipped with the $\oper[-3]{\frak p}$"=replication images represented by the $\frak p$"=family ($\frak p\in\bbC$) of maps

 and which is obliged to inherit the structure \eqref{pq-}.
-This inheritance says that coordination of $\odot$"=multiplication in \eqref{pq-} with the replication's $\frak p$"=realization is performed by a new operation~$\bo\cdot$ of the unary kind on $\bbH$, \ie, \eqref{finalHomo+}, which should be subordinated to the rule
+This inheritance says that the coordination of $\odot$"=multiplication in \eqref{pq-} with the replication's $\frak p$"=realization is performed by a new operation~$\bcdot$ of the unary kind on $\bbH$, \ie, \eqref{finalHomo+}, which should be subordinated to the rule

-Due to this connection between operations $\odot$ and~$\bo\cdot$, it would be logical to refer to the latter as multiplication as well.
-An analogous rule had already occurred in relationship \eqref{s2} between the $\oplus$"=number $\bbC$"=structure and the $(\+)$"=group superposition, \ie, when the multiplicative structures $\{\odot,\bo\cdot\}$ were not available yet.
+Due to this connection between operations $\odot$ and~$\bcdot$, the latter is usually referred to as `multiplication' as well, however such an intuition with dropping the word ``unary'' may have an implication \cite[sect.~6.2]{br3}.
+An analogous rule had already occurred in the relationship \eqref{s2} between the $\oplus$"=number $\bbC$"=structure and the $(\Uplus)$"=group superposition, \ie, when the multiplicative structures $\{\odot,\bcdot\}$ were not available yet.

-Among replication operators $\oper[-1]{\frak p}$, there exists an identical transformation
+Among replication operators $\oper[-3]{\frak p}$, there exists an identical transformation

-to which a symbol of the numeric unity $\frak p=\mathds1$ corresponds.
-In accordance with \eqref{finalHomo}--\eqref{finalHomo+}, there hence follows the rule
+to which a symbol of the numerical unity $\frak p=\mathds1$ corresponds.
+From this, in accordance with \eqref{finalHomo}--\eqref{finalHomo+}, there follows the rule